tangzixiang/goprojectinit/README.md

-  -b, --verbose      Show verbose debug information -c, --cover        if the project path exists ,cover the directory and init the project -t, --istool       istool mean this project is a tool project,so the main-file will be placed in project root directory -p, --targetpath=  Project should init in the which directory,default is current path,if target directory not exists will be created
+  -b, --verbose      Show verbose debug information -c, --cover        if the project path exists ,cover the directory and init the project -t, --istool       istool mean this project is a tool project,so the main-file will be placed in project root directory -n, --usevendor    usevendor mean this project init whit vendor,default use go-modules -m, --modulename=  modulename use for go modules init file: go.mod,default use project name -p, --targetpath=  project should init in the which directory,default is current path,if target directory not exists will be created
   -f, --configfile=  which init-config file should be use,if not set, default file will be download

 Help Options: